teknologi-umum/spectator/.github/PULL_REQUEST_TEMPLATE.md

 Reminder: don't forget to put labels and assignees upon opening pull request.

-For backend stuff, you can ask: Reinaldy, Ronny, Raymond Valian For frontend stuff, you can ask: Rubi, Dicha, Jedidta For infrastructure/devops, you can ask: Reinaldy, Valian, Artileda
+For backend stuff, you can ask: Reinaldy, Ronny, Raymond, Valian For frontend stuff, you can ask: Rubi, Dicha, Jedidta For infrastructure/devops, you can ask: Reinaldy, Valian, Artileda